GGSWEngineer/Intro-Component-With-SignUp-Form/README-template.md

   opacity: 0.75;
 }

+- kebab-case for naming classes and ID's

 ### Continued development

 - using the mix-blend-mode to get the image just the right shade is still an issue that takes me a while to fix(and still couldn't get it exactly right for this project)
 - continuing to get better at Javascript and implementing it with my HTML and CSS, every project I get a bit more comfortable and understand it a bit more
+- refactoring code and understanding how data is being moved from function to function

 ## Author